neomosotho/NEOMOS378_BCL2401_GroupA_Neo_Mosotho_DJS02/README.md

 #### Project Overview

 The existing codebase for the Whole Number Divider meets certain user stories but falls short on others.
-Your task is to modify and extend the code to address all specified user stories, ensuring a robust, user-friendly application.
+My task was to modify and extend the code to address all specified user stories, ensuring a robust, user-friendly application.

 ![alt text](image.png)